-You can place extra content and videos at a shared location on the server so that users can access them.
-See "Server setup" on page 4.
+You can place extra content at a shared location on the server so that users can access it.
+See "Server setup" on page 5.

 To point the installations to this location, use the following property:

 NETWORKINSTALLDIR="path"

 This property can only be used during the creation of a basic server image.